Bitcoin Verdict

 Exchange privacy - the KYC tradeoff

-Most people buy their first Bitcoin on a regulated exchange that requires identity verification - known as KYC (Know Your Customer).
-This is the single biggest privacy tradeoff in Bitcoin.
-Once you buy through KYC, that exchange has a permanent record linking your identity to a Bitcoin address.
+Most people buy their first Bitcoin on a regulated exchange that asks them to verify their identity - this is KYC (Know Your Customer) again.
+It is the single biggest privacy tradeoff you will make in Bitcoin.
+The moment you buy through KYC, that exchange holds a permanent record linking your name to a Bitcoin address.

-This does not mean KYC exchanges are wrong or should be avoided entirely.
-For many people, they are the most practical way to acquire Bitcoin.
-But you should understand what you are giving up.
-The exchange can report your transactions to tax authorities.
-If the exchange is breached, your data - and the knowledge that you own Bitcoin - can end up in criminal hands.
+That does not make KYC exchanges wrong, and you do not need to avoid them.
+For most people they are simply the easiest way in.
+You just want to know what you are giving up.
+The exchange can report your transactions to tax authorities, and if it is breached, your data - plus the fact that you own Bitcoin - can land in the wrong hands.

 If you buy through a KYC exchange, the most important step is to withdraw to your own wallet promptly.
 From there, techniques like CoinJoin can help break the chain of traceability.
 The exchange will always know about the initial purchase, but they do not need to see everything you do with your Bitcoin afterward.

-Non-KYC options - peer-to-peer platforms, Bitcoin ATMs (some), and earning Bitcoin for goods or services - provide stronger privacy but typically come with higher fees, lower liquidity, and additional risk of scams.
-This is a spectrum, not a binary choice.
+Non-KYC options - peer-to-peer platforms, some Bitcoin ATMs, and earning Bitcoin for goods or services - give you stronger privacy, but they usually mean higher fees, fewer buyers and sellers to trade with, and more chances to run into a scam.
+As with everything here, it is a spectrum, not a yes-or-no choice.

 Where to start